 “Well to be a Reverend father you must be celibate and never get married.”

 His first business

 Femi Otedola discovered his business instinct very early in life.
 He started his first company at the age of 6!
 The company had a plan and a name.
-His father was working for Mobil at the time, and the goal was the cut to nails of his father’s guest then issue them receipt for his services.
+His father was working for Mobil at the time, and the goal was to cut the nails of his father’s guests and then issue them receipt for his services.
 And he was getting paid.

 This early startup under the watchful eyes of his father set him up for an amazing career.

 In 1985, Femi Otedola graduated from the Obafemi Awolowo University and immediately joined the family business.
 He took charge of the marketing department of the family printing press.
-He worked had, gain experience.
+He worked hard, and gained experience.